OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 ### How to assign the entity to someone in a given State?
 In the details page of a _State Machine_, selecting one of the existing states is possible to change to whom the _State's_ is assigned, using the property __Assign to (C# expression)__.

-Everytime the entity enters in the _State_, the C# code expression provided in the _Assign to_ property is evaluated and the result is store in the system attribute ___assigned__.
+Everytime the entity is saved in the _State_, the C# code expression provided in the _Assign to_ property is evaluated and the result is stored in the system attribute ___assigned__.

 ### How to create a Decision?
 __*State Machine / States / State / Decisions*__